ToxicFrog/doom-mods/gzap/doc/new-wads.md

 and give you a game with the original item placements, all levels unlocked and mapped from the start, and no starting keys.

+Additionally, when picking up a key in pretuning mode, it will be considered "disabled": it will not be placed in your inventory and will not be recorded in the tuning data when picking up items.
+This allows you to continue collecting things until you have fully exhausted all items reachable without the key.
+At that point, you can open the AP inventory menu and toggle the key on, then continue playing.

+Note that while you can toggle keys back off, doing so makes it *very easy* to create invalid logic; it is recommended that you not do this unless you really know what you're doing.

 ### Unreachable checks

 You may encounter checks that are unreachable in normal play.
 For example, Doom